SWR Jazz Prize 2017 for Christian Lillinger

 The SWR Jazz Prize is the oldest jazz prize in Germany and will be awarded for the 37th time in 2017.
 The jury consists of two representatives each from SWR (Julia Neupert/chair of the jury and Günther Huesmann) and the state of Rhineland-Palatinate (Georg-Rudolf May, Hans-Jürgen Linke), a member of a jazz organisation (Frank Gratkowski, Union of German Jazz Musicians) and two independent music critics (Ulrich Kriest, Maxi Sickert).
 The prize is endowed with 15,000 euros.

-The formation in which Lillinger will perform at Enjoy Jazz in Ludwigshafen at the dasHaus cultural centre, as well as the date of the concert, will be announced shortly.
+The formation in which Lillinger will perform at Enjoy Jazz in Ludwigshafen at the dasHaus cultural center, as well as the date of the concert, will be announced shortly.